Redmond Zoning Code Rewrite Phase 2

 - Third, the City Council reviews, may hold a study session, and takes action on the Planning Commission's recommendation.
 The City Council may make changes to the recommendation, choose to deny portions or all of the recommendation, or refer the recommendation back to the Planning Commission for further proceedings (RZC 21.76.060.Q., City Council Decisions on Type VI Reviews).

-Staff's preliminary, conceptual amendments for the codes are included in the project portal below.
+Staff's refined draft amendments for the codes are included in the project portal below.
+Refinements, highlighted in Component Overviews, address August 2022 comments from project stakeholders and the community.
 To comment on the amendments, refer to Let's Connect Redmond - Redmond Zoning Code Rewrite - Phase 2.
 Also refer to REDMOND 2050's amendments, that are in progress for alignment between City policy and development regulations.

 Click image or here to open the project portal